elliotjreed/code-katas/README.md

 | C | CC | CCC | CD | D | DC | DCC | DCCC | CM |

 Also note that the Romans did not have a symbol for zero, so the Arabic `0` should output nothing (i.e. an empty string).

+### Fizz Buzz

+__"Write a program that prints the numbers from 1 to 100.
+But for multiples of three print `Fizz` instead of the number and for the multiples of five print `Buzz`.
+For numbers which are multiples of both three and five print `FizzBuzz`."__